iansinnott/notedown/README.md

 * Bug Fixes (see Issues)
 * ~~Write `/about` copy~~ Nevermind, no need for an about page yet
 * `/feedback` page
+* Setup mailgun so that I can receive mail sent through the feedback form
+* Build out demo
+* The main note and client entry input should be a textarea that resizes itself
+* Shift+enter doesn't work everywhere
+  * As a caveat, this still does not work for power notes in the offline app.
+This is super strange as it still doesn't work even when using the event handler of the normal power notes (which do work).
+* Resetting a note if you edit it and change the text to nothing doesn't work.

 ## Roadmap